 - All Texas Examinations of Educator Standards (TExES) exams must be passed to be eligible for Internship II. - 2.
 Successful completion of Pre-Service Internship I (grade of "B-" or better). - 3.
 Successful completion of all field experience courses. - 4.
 A grade point average (GPA) of 3.000 or better in pedagogy courses, with a grade of "B-" or better in Pre-Service Internship I. - 5.
-A GPA of 2.500 or better in specialization courses, with grades of "C-" or better in each. - 6.
-Grades of "C-" or better are required for all other coursework at University of Houston-Clear Lake (UHCL). - 7.
-Successful completion of TCED 4100, TCED 4102 or TCED 4103. - 8.
+A GPA of 2.500 or better in specialization courses, with grades of "C-" or better in each. - Grades of "C-" or better are required for all other coursework at University of Houston-Clear Lake (UHCL). - 7.
+Successful completion of TCED 4100. - 8.
+Ideally, Internship II/Student Teaching II should be taken alone in the final semester.
 No more than six additional semester hours may be taken during Pre-Service Internship II (TCED 4978 and TCED 4668).
 These additional courses must meet no earlier than 7 p.m., as they may interfere with Internship II course requirements.
 See an adviser for acceptable coursework.